 Kayla Itsines has built a fitness empire with her Bikini Body Guide (or #BBG) program.
 Her customer testimonials (including before and after shots) prove the value of her workout routines to an audience of 11+ million people.

 Monday.com is another company that makes extensive use of customer testimonials.
-In fact, they have a dedicated section for customer stories on their website.
+In fact, they have a dedicated section for customer reviews on their website.
 But they also pull excerpts into marketing messages, like their newsletter sign-up form:

 This example shows that even a short snippet can have a big impact when used strategically.
-In addition to showcasing detailed testimonials on your website or brand materials, use brief but high-impact sentiments in your marketing messages.
+In addition to showcasing detailed reviews on your website or brand materials, use brief but high-impact sentiments in your marketing messages.

 PS: Notice how Monday also mentions their customer count (70,000+ teams) in this pop-up?
 That’s another piece of social proof you should incorporate into your messaging.